With so many places to visit in Andalucia, it’s no wonder it’s my favourite region in Spain!

 The city is home to some of the most beautiful buildings in Spain, including the most impressive of them all, La Alhambra.

-Make sure you do, as you can’t visit Granada without going to La Alhambra.
-You will find plenty of other sights in Granada too and it’s worth wandering through the winding streets of the city to discover them.
+Make sure you do, as you can’t visit Granada without going to the magnificent Alhambra Palace.
+You will find plenty of other amazing sights in Granada too and it’s worth wandering through the winding streets of the city to discover them.

 Jerez is a place in Andalucia that often gets overlooked when compared with Sevilla, Malaga and Granada, but that shouldn’t be the case.